SamL98/SamL98.github.io/about.md

 permalink: /about/
 ---

-I am a computer science student specializing in deep learning/computer vision.
+I am a newly-graduated computer science student who likes reverse engineering, electronics, and sometimes machine learning.
 Read about my projects if you want.